 - Spending quality time in the kitchen can improve your relationships and your overall sense of wellbeing.
 Bring family and friends together in your space to make memories cooking together.

 - Discovering recipes your ancestors made preserves family history and honors tradition.
 Revisit your own roots or learn about other cultures by incorporating authentic ingredients and food preparations.
 Pass your favorites on to future generations of home chefs.

 I hope you are beginning to see how preparing food at home can empower your journey to wholeness!

-To help you embrace the benefits of cooking at home, here are two of my all-time favorite recipes, exclusively for you from my Elena’s Recipes Rx Cookbook!
+To help you embrace the benefits of cooking at home, here are two of my all-time favorite recipes, exclusively for you from my NEW cookbook, Elena’s Recipes Rx!
 This special offering is designed to make your life easier when you are implementing an elimination diet to detox your system, address food intolerances, and renew your energy levels.